Weighing the Pros and Cons of Bankruptcies in Business

 Why Do People File Bankruptcy for Their Businesses?

-Businesses often file for bankruptcy when they are unable to pay their debts and need protection from creditors.
+Businesses often file for bankruptcy when they cannot pay their debts and need protection from creditors.
 Some common reasons for filing include:

 Filing for bankruptcy can give businesses a fresh start by allowing them to restructure debt, negotiate with creditors, and potentially eliminate some obligations.